COACHING INFORMED CONSENT AND DISCLOSURE DOCUMENT

 You are also free to discuss your complaints about me with anyone you wish, and do not have any responsibility to maintain confidentiality about what I do that you don’t like, as you are the person who has the right to decide what you want kept confidential.

-If you have had an experience with me that you believe violates any of these policies, or that you felt harmed by, I would be happy to talk with you about your concerns or your experiences.
-I also recognize that it can be difficult to initiate that discussion.
-If you have any hesitation in approaching me, I invite you to contact my accountability point person, Rachel Drake.
-Rachel is a member of my accountability pod and you can read about her below.
-Rachel will only share information with me about your concerns or your identity with your express, affirmative consent.
+If you have had an experience with me that you believe violates any of these policies, or that you felt harmed by, I welcome your feedback.
+If you have any hesitation in approaching me, I invite you to contact my accountability team by filling out this confidential google form.
+You can also get in touch with the team directly, you can use this confidential email.
+I have no access to the form or its responses, or the team’s email.
+They will only share identifying information with me with your express, affirmative consent.

 You can also contact the Association of Certified Sexological Bodyworkers with any concerns about my somatic sex education sessions, and you can contact the Somatica Institute with any concerns about my coaching sessions.

 By accepting the terms of this Agreement, you voluntarily consent to coaching, treatment, or evaluation performed by me, with the understanding that I am not a licensed therapist.
 This consent for treatment is valid for all services that are provided from the date that you sign this Agreement until services are terminated.
 You understand that you can revoke this consent for treatment at any time in writing (an email can serve this purpose) to me.

 You represent that you are physically and mentally sound and suffering from no condition, impairment, disease, infirmity, or other illness that would prevent you from receiving the services or that would risk your health or well-being while receiving the services.
 You agree to notify me of any changes in mental or physical health or life circumstances that may affect your treatment.

 7) ASSUMPTION OF RISK; LIMITATION OF LIABILITY